 If you have a hot water tank, check that it’s programmed to heat up your water at intervals perhaps an hour in the morning and again in the evening.
 Only turning your hot water on at the times you need, rather than keeping it heated all day long, could save you up to £150 a year.

 3. Invest in a window sealing kit

 If you don’t have double glazing in your rented home, a good short-term solution for chillier spells is to seal your windows with film to stop heat escaping.

-Have a watch of this step by step guide to sealing your windows, and remember to seek permission from your landlord.
+Take a look at this step by step guide to sealing your windows, and remember to seek permission from your landlord.